aishwarya79/FriendsManagement/README.md

 # Friends Management

-Friends Management application is a simple social networking platform that allows varios users to interact with each other.
+Friends Management application is a simple social networking platform that allows various users to interact with each other.
 Currently the application supports the following features :

   - Add Friends
+  - List Friends
+  - List Mutual Friends
   - Subscribe to another user's updates
   - Block a user
+  - Find the Recipients of a user's updates

 # Technical Design